wikindx/wikindx/website/web/src/content/install/install.md

 a <http://wikindx.test> website installed in a `/var/www/wikindx` folder of the web server.

+__The password is deliberately simple for the example.
+You MUST NOT use it because it offers no security.
+Generate a strong and random password of at least 16-20 characters with a password generator such as <https://www.motdepasse.xyz/>.
+NEVER use special characters.
+They are a source of problems for some programs like backup tools.__

 1. Download the source code of the core from the [SourceForge Files](https://sourceforge.net/projects/wikindx/files/) section.